YahooArchive/dispatchr/README.md

 }
 ```

-It is also recommended to extend an event emitter so that your store can emit `update` events to the components.
+It is also recommended to extend an event emitter so that your store can emit `change` events to the components.

 ```js
 util.inherits(ExampleStore, EventEmitter);